canndrew/netsim/docs/03_routing.md

 ## Server node

-First we'll create virtual server device that will be listening for incoming UDP datagrams - identical to what we've done in [hello world](02_hello_world.md) example.
+First we'll create a simulated server device that will be listening for incoming UDP datagrams - identical to what we did in the [hello world](02_hello_world.md) example.

 ```rust